iquidus/explorer/README.md

 ### Tests

 Jasmine is used for unit/integration tests.
-The test can be executed simply with
+The tests can be executed simply with

     npm test